Home » Blog » Entrepreneurship » How to Become a Freelance Photographer in 2018

 Photography just like any other form of art sprouts best on independence and freedom.
 Constraining it between four walls just doesn’t work.
 Think about all the time you’ll get to do what you love: read, travel, sleep, exercise, cook, paint, hike.
 The gift of time can’t be compared with anything.

 Thus, your development as a photographer and an artist will be postponed by your responsibilities as someone else’s employee.
-Not being able to choose your own projects could cripple your creative skills and turn your work into a serial production of goods.
+Not being able to choose your own projects could cripple your creative skills and turn your work into serial production of goods.

 By practicing freelance, your work is represented by its creator – yourself and thus, you can start brand building.
 Building your brand as a photographer is another essential part of your further development and recognition.